 I-80/ Ohio Turnpike, I-71, I-77, I-480N, I-271

 Source: December 31, 2018 Interstate Route Log and Finders List

 The first stretch of Interstate 480 open to traffic was the eastern leg from the Ohio Turnpike at Streetsboro and the 5-mile overlap with Interstate 271.
 I-480 temporarily ended at Ohio 17 (Libby Road) in Bedford Heights, just beyond the split with I-271 north.

 The initial segment of Interstate 480 opened to traffic ran from Bedford to Streetsboro by 1966.
 This included the overlap with I-271.
-West from Bedford through Maple Heights was completed by 1976.
-Lengthening of the freeway west from there to Brooklyn Heights followed in 1978.1
+I-480 west from Bedford through Maple Heights was completed by 1976.
+Lengthening of the freeway west from there to Brooklyn Heights followed in 1978.2

-Western Terminus - Interstate 80/Ohio Turnpike - North Ridgeville, Ohio
+Western Terminus - Interstate 80 (Ohio Turnpike) and Ohio 10 - North Ridgeville, Ohio

 Perspective from Interstate 480 west